minprog/programmeren-2/problems/queue/lab/README.md

 - **peek**, which returns the frontmost element but does not remove it from the queue (yet)
 - **empty**, which clears the queue, removing all elements

-Implement these operations and add some testing code below to see if it all works well.
+**Implement** these operations and add some testing code at the bottom of `queue.py` to see if it all works well.

 {% next %}